Colossus Chess: Colossus Chess X

 The program was subsequently ported to Atari ST (1988), Amiga (1989) and IBM PC (1990) under the title Colossus Chess X. The new releases featured four chess sets and enhanced graphics developed with the assistance of Gary Thomlinson and Carl Cropley.
 The opening book was extended to 11,000 positions, and the program had the ability to learn from past playing experiences.

 UCI version

 No work was done on Colossus Chess from 1991 to 2005, when Martin Bryant created a completely new and freely available Windows version conforming to the Universal Chess Interface.
 It was written in C#, then converted to C for speed, and was finally publicly released in 2006.
-As of April 2025, the latest version is 2008b.
+As of April 2025, the latest version is 2025a.

 Reception

 Info gave Colossus Chess IV for the Commodore 64 three stars out of five, stating that it was less attractive but "a darn sight more playable" than Chessmaster 2000 with both keyboard and joystick controls.
-The magazine warned of the difficulty of remembering the "shifted keyboard control sequences ... badly in need of a quick-reference card".
+The magazine warned of the difficulty of remembering the "shifted keyboard control sequences" and said it was "badly in need of a quick-reference card".